kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-jdbc.md

     class SomeService(private val repository: EntityRepository) {

         fun saveAll(one: Entity, two: Entity): List<Entity> {
-            return repository.jdbcConnectionFactory.inTx(SqlFunction1 { connection: Connection ->
+            return repository.executor().withConnection(JdbcExecutor.SqlFunction<Connection, List<Entity>> { connection ->
-                // do some work
+                // do some work with java.sql.Connection
                 listOf(one, two)
             })
         }
     }
     ```

+The `inTx` method opens a transaction and is built on top of `withContext`.
+If the current connection is already in an active transaction, meaning `autoCommit = false`, nested `inTx` uses the same transaction.
+If there is no active transaction, `inTx` disables `autoCommit`, executes the lambda, and then calls `commit` on success or `rollback` on exception.

+A `@Query` method can also accept a `java.sql.Connection` argument.
+The generated code prepares the statement on exactly that connection instead of the current one,
+which is useful when the connection comes from outside the repository:

+===! ":fontawesome-brands-java: `Java`"

+    ```java
+    @Repository
+    public interface EntityRepository extends JdbcRepository {

+        @Query("INSERT INTO entities(id, name) VALUES (:entity.id, :entity.name)")
+        void insert(Connection connection, Entity entity);
+    }
+    ```

+=== ":simple-kotlin: `Kotlin`"

+    ```kotlin
+    @Repository
+    interface EntityRepository : JdbcRepository {

+        @Query("INSERT INTO entities(id, name) VALUES (:entity.id, :entity.name)")
+        fun insert(connection: Connection, entity: Entity)
+    }
+    ```

 ### Post-Commit Actions { #post-commit-actions }

-If you need to perform actions after a transaction is successfully committed, add them with `addPostCommitAction`.
+If you need to perform actions after a transaction is successfully committed, register them on the `ConnectionContext`
+with `afterCommit`.
-The action is executed after `commit` and only if the transaction completed successfully.
+The action receives the connection, is executed after `commit`, and only if the transaction completed successfully.
-Such actions can be added only inside an active transaction.
+Such actions can be added only inside an active transaction — otherwise `afterCommit` throws `IllegalStateException`.

 ===! ":fontawesome-brands-java: `Java`"